nmaswood98/Tent/README.md

 A tent is a digital area of a specified size at a location.

 If a user has entered a tent then any image captured will be part of the tent.
+A user can also draw message and send them into the tent.
 All users in a tent can view the images at a tent instantly.

 ## Tent Owner